Brookwood Village: History

+Early history

 Originally known as Brookwood Mall, it was constructed in 1973 by the Shepherd family.
 The original building was designed by Giattina Fisher Aycock Architects and won a design award that year from Shopping Center World Magazine.
 The original anchors were Pizitz and Rich's.
 Because the mall is located next to a stream bed with weak soil, the foundation for the mall is built in deep piles bearing on rock strata.
 A feature of the original mall was a large skylit atrium in the center with a large fountain populated with tree-like sprayers that filled the area with white noise and mist.

 An interior remodeling in the late 1980s decked over the fountain to create a dining and special events platform.
 New lighting, escalators and flooring were installed and many shop fronts were upgraded.
 Pizitz became McRae's during this time.

-Brookwood Village
+Renaming to Brookwood Village

-In 1997, Brookwood Mall was purchased for $35 million by Colonial Properties and renamed "Colonial Brookwood Village."
+In 1997, Brookwood Mall was purchased for $35 million by Colonial Properties and renamed "Colonial Brookwood Village".
 Colonial embarked almost immediately on an extensive $50 million overhaul which was completed in 2001.
 Major additions include a new two-story atrium with a food court on the upper level with a "front entrance" for the mall, facing a new outdoor shopping street, modeled on "lifestyle centers" like the Summit Birmingham.
 What had been a relatively anonymous interior-facing design was transformed into an attractive outdoor space with a pedestrian bridge over Shades Creek and a shared terrace for two anchor restaurants.
 This outdoor space also provides outside entrances for several mall tenants, features limited parallel parking, and serves as a valet parking station.
 The street is also part of a six-mile (10 km) long walking trail which follows Shades Creek from Green Springs Highway to Jemison Park in Mountain Brook.

 The enclosed three separate parking areas (East and West 2-level decks and Center Ground Level under the Mall) have been connected by ramps.
 Faux building facades energize the outer walls of the decks.
 The redesign was conceptualized by Street-Works, an Arlington, Virginia-based urban design firm.
 HKW Architects of Birmingham served as architect of record and developed the conceptual designs for construction.
-Gar Muse of Cooper Carry, Inc. planned the interiors and contributed to the overall look, drawing from characteristics of the nearby Mountain Brook and Lakeshore communities.
+Gar Muse of Cooper Carry planned the interiors and contributed to the overall look, drawing from characteristics of the nearby Mountain Brook and Lakeshore communities.
 Brasfield & Gorrie were general contractors for the revitalization.

 Colonial Properties recently added a 9-story office tower on the western end of the mall to house its corporate headquarters as well as additional office and retail space.
 Further expansion will include a mix of retail, office, residential condos and possibly a hotel.

 In 2005, Rich's location was converted to Macy's on March 6 marking Macy's third entry into the Birmingham market.
 McRae's also became Parisian before becoming Belk in 2007.